 pCell offers to replace expensive cell towers by copious amounts of small and simple antennas with smaller range of coverage so that their signals wouldn’t overlap and worsen connection.
 The technology also allows putting together signals from various sources and localizing their sum for a single gadget, allowing the data to be received in highest quality and at full speed.

 Artemis Networks contacted Google, and the latter purchased a small ISP called Webpass that helped test pCell.
 The deal was struck in the interests of Google Fiber, a proprietary development corporation dealing with similar technologies.

 In January 2017, a press release by Artemis announced the launch of pWave Mini, the smallest base station with 5G support.
 The technology’s unique form factor was supposed to help the technology spread: the devices are

 According to Perlman, pWave Mini’s emission is no stronger than a simple router’s, and the cost of deployment is significantly lower than that of the usual LTE hardware.
 The technology is introduced jointly with Dish Network, a

 Describing his vision of the wireless network future, Perlman compared the existing cellular technologies with mainframes that were once dominant in the IT industry.
 He insisted that we need a «second Apple» that would destroy the monopoly.

 As of now, Artemis is listed as having 12 employees, but the company has a large number of contractors and dedicated specialists.

-Today, Android has about two billion users, and one of the most recognizable logos in the world of mobile devices is its little green robot, whose life story begins in Russia.
+Android has one of the most recognizable logos in the world of mobile devices.
+His life story begins in Russia